digitalstuart/kenmare-car-share/README.md

 * Selecting 'Delete' from a lift post completely removes the listing.

 NB: the datepicker currently returns lift posts with a date format of MM/DD/YY, whereas the automated date and timestamp returns DD/MM/YY.
 This is a known issue and will be addressed in the future.
+NB: editing a lift which has had replies posted on it has a known bug whereby the replies are deleted.
+As and when authentication has been implemented for the site, only the original user will be able to edit/delete their own posts.
+If this 'deleted replies' bug still remains at this time, the registered user will be advised to not to edit the original listing but to post any amendments in the form of another reply.

 ### Features left to implement